Public Affairs Officer

 Public Affairs Officers may be offered the opportunity to develop specialized skills through formal courses and on-the-job training, including:

-As they progress in their career, Public Affairs Officers who demonstrate the required ability and potential will be offered advanced training.
-Available courses include:
+As they progress in their career, Public Affairs Officers who demonstrate the required ability and potential will be offered advanced training opportunities.

 As this occupation’s focus is on communications, applicants must excel in either or both official languages.
 If you already have a university degree in Communications, Public Relations, International Relations or Journalism, the CAF will decide if your academic program matches the criteria for this job and may place you directly into the required on-the-job training program following basic training.
 Previous experience working in public affairs, public relations or journalism is an asset.
 Basic training and military officer qualification training are required before being assigned.